EulerLft/Projects/read_me.txt

 We will use a combination of Matplotlib and eaborn to create visualizations.

 We will attempt to preprocess, explore and analyze data.

+untitled.ipynb - contains test scripts used for analysis.